trian-ctrn/license-plate/README.md

 ![download (2)](https://user-images.githubusercontent.com/83942057/118450020-f35fab80-b71d-11eb-84a7-5b5c1134457e.png)
 ![download (3)](https://user-images.githubusercontent.com/83942057/118450033-f8245f80-b71d-11eb-9866-ab9a41d75723.png)

 # How to use
 - This is like the system in the parking lot
 1. Open the gradio
 2. Input your name, your type of license plate and your url of that license plate
 3. Submit it
 4. Then input your name,  your type of license plate and your url of that license plate again, you will see the total money you have to pay.
-Remember to use an unique name
+Remember to use an unique name.